adz/api_smash/README.md

-## Smash - A Smarter Hash
+## ApiSmash - A Smarter Hash

-The Smash class is a 'smarter' (or, alternatively, structured) hash.
-Built on top of `Hashie::Dash`, `Smash` adds several features that make it useful for making objects that represent an external api response.
-On top of [the base Hashie::Dash feature set](https://github.com/intridea/hashie/blob/master/lib/hashie/dash.rb), Smash adds:
+The ApiSmash class is a 'smarter' (or, alternatively, structured) hash.
+Built on top of `Hashie::Dash`, `ApiSmash` adds several features that make it useful for making objects that represent an external api response.
+On top of [the base Hashie::Dash feature set](https://github.com/intridea/hashie/blob/master/lib/hashie/dash.rb), ApiSmash adds:

 ### Configuration of alternative names for fields